brianmcananey/Milestone-Project-2/TESTING.md

 - All of the HTML pages passed the W3C HTML Validator apart from quiz.html.
 ![HTML Validation](assets/images/testing-img/html-error.png)
 - This error has appeared due to me leaving the img element source blank which is replaced within my quiz.js file.
-I fixed both of these issues by using a '#' as the source and creating a general, none specific alt text attribute (in this case it will always be a picture of a parrot).
+I fixed both of these issues by using a '#' as the source and creating a general, none specific alt text attribute.

 ### CSS <!-- omit in toc -->